skaderli/WaveBreaking/README.rst

 Data pre-processing:
 ~~~~~~~~~~

 Optionally, the variable intended for the RWB calculations can be smoothed.
-The smoothing routine applies a 5-point smoothing (not diagonally) with a double-weighted center and an adjustable number of smoothing passes.
+The smoothing routine applies by default a 5-point smoothing (not diagonally) with a double-weighted center and an adjustable number of smoothing passes.
+Since the smoothing is based on the scipy.ndimage.convolve function, array-like weights and the mode for handling boundary values can be passed as an argument.
 This routine returnes a xarray.DataArray with the variable "smooth_<variable>".

 .. code-block:: python